STG-7/APCSA-Blogging/_posts/2023-11-02-clubapplicatoion.md

 ### Feature 1 (Connecting + Making Friends):
 - Connect students via the app to meet up in person in lunch, tutorials, or after school.
-- Kind of a dating app, but for friends
+- Kind of a dating app, but for
+- Maybe connect with Mending Matters?

 ### Feature 2 (Planner + Schedule):
 - Planner and Schedule for person's courses